-Elevated lead concentrations may be adequately lowered through routine flushing.
-Flushing, however, may not suffice for some fixtures, which may need to be partially or completely replaced.
+Elevated lead concentrations may be temporarily lowered through routine flushing (332 KB), until the fixture is replaced.
+Flushing, however, may not suffice for some fixtures, which may need to be immediately taken out of service.
 A typical strategy would be to take a fixture out of service and take a flush sample.
 If flushing adequately reduces the concentration, the facility could implement a routine flushing schedule.

-Schools and childcare facilities can explore a variety of additional options to reduce lead levels and remediate the problem.
+Schools and childcare facilities can explore a variety of additional options (864 KB) to reduce lead levels and remediate the problem.

 - Implement a water usage plan to safeguard against lead exposure.
 This program may include flushing faucets at sinks and/or water fountains and limiting water consumption for food and beverage preparation to cold-water faucets.